talperetz/Tal-Peretz/README.md

 Tal **founded the Israeli Air Force Data Science team**.
-He initiated and lead end-to-end a large variety of classified data science projects in multidisciplinary fields, researching and solving challenging classification, regression, clustering, association rules and anomaly detection problems, from specification and definition of customer requirements and KPIs through data acquisition, exploration, cleaning, transformations and feature engineering to fitting, validating, testing and deploying ml models. all while managing a group of highly intelligent and sarcastic data scientists.
+He initiated and lead end-to-end a large variety of classified data science projects in multidisciplinary fields, researching and solving challenging classification, regression, clustering, association rules and anomaly detection problems, from specification through data acquisition, exploration, cleaning, transformations and feature engineering to fitting, validating, testing and deploying ml models. all while managing a group of highly intelligent and sarcastic data scientists.

 ## Talks